 You honestly don’t need to spend hundreds on produce or even having a company come in and create something for you.
 The best part (I think anyway) of a grazing platter or table is that it doesn’t have to be ‘perfect’ and with just a few little tricks, you can throw something as equally delicious as it is ‘Insta-worthy’ together in no time!

 Below I’ve shared my little tips and tricks as well as my complete grocery list.
-You can simply shop in store at Woolworths or even better, order online and have everything delivered all ready to go!
+You can simply shop in-store at Woolworths or even better, order online and have everything delivered all ready to go!

 I honestly believe you can go a little OTT with the old grazing board.
-Everything I pop on this creation is from my local Woolies!
+Everything I popped on this creation is from my local Woolies!
 There is no need to be sourcing exotic elements from lost lands – just simple, fresh and seasonal produce!

 Theme it to your event, the time of year and just go with what is available and you can create something affordable AND picture worthy no worries!!

-And more of the stuff you WANNA eat, don’t just over do the grapes and nuts – if in doubt?
+And more of the stuff you WANNA eat, don’t just overdo the grapes and nuts – if in doubt?
 More cheese!!

 I find this is a good way to start planning out where you will pop everything.
-I always start with cheeses, and this is a good way to create a base for it, as well as break up each items on the board.
+I always start with cheeses, and this is a good way to create a base for it, as well as break up each item on the board.

-Adding little pops of colour are a great way to make your grazing tables visually appealing 😉 I do this with dips & fruit.
+Adding little pops of colour are a great way to make your grazing tables visually appealing.
+I do this with dips & fruit.
 Beetroot dip is my go-to 😉 As well as some seasonal fruits like pomegranate to really make it sing!